 For many of us without realizing it, we rest our tongues on the floor of our mouths.
 Oftentimes, this coincides with mouth-breathing which depresses your jowls and overall posture.
 When you only breathe through your mouth, your body is more oxygen-deprived which worsens your

 Mewing does not technically count as an exercise.
-However, it has to be mentioned in conjunction with jawline exercises since it is foundational.
-Mewing coupled with jawline exercises will give you the results you’re looking for.
-Your poise will become different as a result, and your jaw made more prominent.
+However, it has to be mentioned in conjunction with jawline exercises since it is foundational for proper jaw development.
+Jawline exercises together with mewing will maximize the aesthetic results you’re looking for.

 Because jawline exercises have gotten more popular within the past year or two, some companies have created tools for a more effective workout.
 These jawline exercise balls, weights,

-- Facial-Flex is the only FDA-approved jawline exerciser characterized as a class-1 medical device.
+Facial-Flex is the only FDA-approved jawline exerciser characterized as a class-1 medical device.
 Targeting 30 or so muscles in your face, Facial-Flex is intended to keep your face vibrant and give your jawline more definition.
-It’s been known to be a more balanced face fitness workout than Jawzrsize.
+It’s been known to be a more balanced face fitness workout compared to Jawzrsize.

-If you are just targeting your jawline, Jawzrsize Jaw Exerciser has the most proven track record.
-However, if you want to give your jaw definition and also improve your entire facial appearance, you should try the more comprehensive Facial-Flex.
-Or, you could also just chew mastic gum long-term.
-You won’t see the effects as fast, but it’s a simpler, tried-and-true method.
+If you are just targeting your jawline, Jawzrsize has the most proven track record.
+If you prefer an experience more like chewing gum, try Jawliner.
+If you are looking for something more comprehensive, pick up a Facial-Flex.
+Alternatively, you could also just chew mastic gum long-term.
+You won’t see the effects as fast, but it’s the simpler, tried-and-true method.

 For more information on jawline exercisers and tools, please read our extended article on the topic: The Best Mouth Exercisers and Jawline Exercise Tools.